letmutx/letmutx.github.io/_posts/2018-01-03-linked-list-in-rust.markdown

 categories: rust data-structure
 ---

-I never actually implemented any data structure in Rust from scratch.
-So, I thought why not spend a couple of hours doing that last weekend.
+I have never actually implemented any data structure in Rust from scratch.
+So, I thought why not spend a couple of hours doing that over the last weekend.

 If you don't know already, Rust is a programming language designed to be safe and fast.
 The compiler requires all programs to be written following certain _ownership_ rules, as they call it and ensures that programs don't access invalid memory.
 There's more to it, but that would suffice for now.

-Linked list would be the best to implement first, I figured.
-Following is what I did and how I arrived at the result.
 I will assume you are familiar with generics, types, regular programming constructs like `if`, `for` etc..

-This is what I am going to do:

-1. Write a list
-2. Implement methods like append, remove on the list
-3. Ideas to extend the list
+I will also assume that you have some familiarity with how the borrow checker works.

+In this post, let's implement a generic list which supports `append` and `remove` operations and later on, ways to extend the list to support more operations.

 Like many languages, Rust supports `struct`s.
-So let's define our List structure.
-Our list would contain a length field, and a pointer to the first node.
-First up, it will only
+Let's start by defining our `List` and `Node` structures.
+Our `List` would contain a length field, and a pointer to the first node. `Node` will contain the actual data along with a pointer to the next `Node`.

 ```rust
 struct List<T> {